gravito-framework/gravito/docs/en/guide/database/query-builder.md

 ```

 ### JSON Where Clauses
-If your database supports JSON (PostgreSQL, MySQL, MongoDB), you can query nested properties:
+If your database supports JSON (PostgreSQL, MySQL, MongoDB), you can query nested attributes:
 ```typescript
 const users = await User.where('options.language', 'en').get();
 ```